aqibaltaf/LeetCode/2114-maximum-number-of-words-found-in-sentences/README.md

-A sentence is a list of words that are separated by a single space with no leading or trailing spaces.
+<p>A sentence is a list of words that are separated by a single space with no leading or trailing spaces.

 You are given an array of strings sentences, where each sentences[i] represents a single sentence.

-Return the maximum number of words that appear in a single sentence.
+Return the maximum number of words that appear in a single sentence.</p>

-Example 1:
+<h2>Example 1:</h2?

 Input: sentences = ["alice and bob love leetcode", "i think so too", "this is great thanks very much"]
 Output: 6